cbteeple/pressure_controller_docs/docs/ros-driver/realtime-control.md

 Here is a minimal example showing the relevant lines to add to your own ROS node:

+Note: This requires sorotraj 1.3.1 or newer
-Note: Only works for trajectories with no prefix or suffix {: .label .label-red .fs-4}
+{: .label .label-red .fs-4}